State Intelligence Agency (Indonesia)

 The State Intelligence Agency (Badan Intelijen Negara), commonly referred to as BIN, is Indonesia's primary intelligence agency.
 The BIN is also responsible for coordinating intelligence activities among various intelligence agencies, including military intelligence, police intelligence, prosecutors intelligence and other relevant entities.
+The agency's operational mandate is based on Article 30 of Law No.17/2011.

 Prior to 2001, it was known as Bakin (Badan Koordinasi Intelijen Negara, "State Intelligence Coordinating Agency"); its name change was a result of restructuring in the agency.
 At the time of its name change in 2001, the BIN's role in co-ordinating interagency operations was de-emphasised.
 However, in the wake of the 2002 Bali bombing, its co-ordinating function was re-strengthened as part of a general expansion of the agency's mandate, which included an expanded budget.
 BIN is headed by a "minister-level officer" as a part of the national cabinet; since 21 October 2024, the agency is currently headed by Muhammad Herindra.

 BIN has been the subject of criticism from human rights groups for its treatment of dissidents and human rights advocates in Indonesia and lack of accountability, as even the Indonesian government is unaware about their activity.